garethltm/obsibrain/sc900/Microsoft Purview Data Catalog.md

 By creating CDEs, organizations can allocate resources strategically, focusing governance effort on areas that have the most significant impact on the business.
 ### OKRs
+OKRs (objectives and key results) in [[Microsoft Purview]] are trackable business objectives tied to governance domains and data products to emphasize the value of business data.

+OKRs link data products directly to real business objectives to cross the gap between the business and the data estate. [[Data governance]] isn't just an IT task or engineering best practice, it's a critical part of value generation.
+### Data access policies
+Data catalog access policies allow you to manage access to your data products and set up a system to provide access to users who request it.
+Promote innovation and flexibility in your data estate by creating self-service access opportunities, while upholding security and right-use standards.
+### Search & browse
+Data discovery can be time consuming because you might not know where to find the data that you want.
+Search enables data consumers need to easily find the data needed for their analytics or governance workloads.
+Searching is great if you know what you're looking for, but there are times where data consumers wish to explore the data available to them.
+The [[Microsoft Purview Data Catalog]] offers a browse experience that enables users to explore what data is available to them either by collection or through traversing the hierarchy of each data source in the catalog.
+### Health management